ScatterdBrain/Love-Mahjong-English-Translation-Patch/README.md

 # Love-Mahjong-English-Translation-Patch
-An English translation patch for "Simple 2000 Ultimate Vol. 5: Love * Mahjong" [SLPM-62248] PS2 game developed by HuneX and published by D3Publisher.
+An English translation patch for "Simple 2000 Series Ultimate Vol. 5: Love * Mahjong" [SLPM-62248] PS2 game developed by HuneX and published by D3Publisher.

 **Patch is in xdelta format and was tested with MD5: cd2add33801946aad2d61cdeff9e8368 copy of the game.**